drewtodd/ocsr-newsletter/content/issues/2022-07/pr.md

 Ill.
 GC Tapia supported the Saint Leo’s University Board of Trustees as a member and later as Chairman.
 He was recognized in 2014 by the Caring Institute for his charitable efforts.
 An organization dedicated to promoting the extraordinary and lasting efforts of individuals benefitting society.
 In 2015, The Midwest Regional Leadership Conference was renamed the Donald R. Tapia Regional Leadership Conference in recognition of his contributions.
 In 2017, Mr. Tapia received the Pope Francis Charity and Leadership Award.

 As the Ambassador to Jamaica, among many responsibilities, Ill.
-GC Tapia addresses natural disasters due to extreme weather events including hurricanes, storms, flooding, and earthquakes that lead to losses in capital stock and investments.
+GC Tapia addressed natural disasters due to extreme weather events including hurricanes, storms, flooding, and earthquakes that lead to losses in capital stock and investments.
 Working with The United States Agency for International Development (USAID), he strengthens a system by developing, financing, and executing sustainable climate adoption approaches in the region.

 In 2020, the Past Grand Master of Michigan Mark Manning chose Ill.
 GC Don Tapia to receive the first ever “Pillar of the Community Award.”
 This award is presented to a Michigan Mason in good standing with a history of public service and lifelong commitment to civic responsibility.
 Ill.
 GC Don has exhibited selfless commitment to his community with tireless action that includes serving on community boards and holding public office.
 He exemplifies in thought, word and deed the fundamental principles and virtues of Freemasonry.